USC-NSL/ZENITH/Eval/Zenith/NoFailover/CompletePermanentFailure/README.md

 This spec contains the `ZENITH` implementation robust to complete switch failures.
 The spec implements:
 - Full OFC, including Worker Pool, Event Handler and Monitoring Server
-- The Sequencer and Traffic Engineering sub-modules of RC
+- The Sequencer, Boss Sequencer and Traffic Engineering sub-modules of RC

 This builds on top of `BothTransientFailure` specification, and shares most of its inputs with it.